Jordan Nolan

 Jordan Nolan (born June 23, 1989) is a Canadian actor and former professional ice hockey forward.
 He was selected by the Los Angeles Kings in the seventh round (186th overall) of the 2009 NHL Entry Draft.

-Nolan won the Stanley Cup twice with the Kings in 2012 and 2014, and was also a member of the St. Louis Blues Stanley Cup-winning team of 2019.
+Nolan won the Stanley Cup three times, twice with the Kings in 2012 and 2014 and once with the St Louis Blues in 2019.

 Playing career

 Junior

 Nolan began his career with the Erie Otters of the Ontario Hockey League (OHL) in 2005–06, scoring just three goals in 33 games.
-He then spent two seasons with the Windsor Spitfires from 2006-2008, followed by two seasons with the Sault Ste.
-Marie Greyhounds from 2008-2010.
+He then spent two seasons with the Windsor Spitfires from 2006 to 2008, followed by two seasons with the Sault Ste.
+Marie Greyhounds from 2008 to 2010.

 In his first season as a Greyhound, Nolan would lead the offensively-challenged and dead last OHL team with 16 goals and 27 assists in 64 games.
-He played in all situations, including acting as an enforcer for the team during the 2008-09 season.
+He played in all situations, including acting as an enforcer for the team during the 2008–09 season.
 The following year Nolan would put up 23 goals and 25 assists in 49 games for the Greyhounds before joining the Ontario Reign of the ECHL to finish off his junior career.